Blood in the Urine (Hematuria)

 - high levels of calcium and other minerals in the urine

-Signs & Symptoms
+What Are the Signs & Symptoms of Hematuria?

 - kidney ultrasound

 - CT scan